nawangwe/opensea-whitelabel-website-template/README.md

 ## Usage

+Before you get started, make sure you have an Opensea account and that you have already created a collections with some NFTs.

 Clone source code and:
  - create a **.env.local** file at the root directory and add the following data: